riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 if i missed any additional worlds, or if i described one of the worlds incorrectly, i'd like to hear about that.

 If it becomes clear which world we are in, then the next step is to drill down on the crux.

-rohin's three-step argument: ok, let's see if it applies to shannon's work in chess.
-1. this is a general statement
-2. doesn't apply to chess?
-3. so is shannon's theory imprecise? i would guess it's precise. so this might be the disanalogy with what miri is attempting.